lab-yue/r-docs/pages/R-exts/2-Writing-R-documentation-files.md

-The R distribution contains more than 1300 such files which can be found in the `src/library/pkg/man` directories of the R source tree, where `pkg`{.variable} stands for one of the standard packages which are included in the R distribution.
+The R distribution contains more than 1300 such files which can be found in the `src/library/pkg/man` directories of the R source tree, where `pkg` stands for one of the standard packages which are included in the R distribution.

 As an example, let us look at a simplified version of